LudvY/Github-Dorks/README.md

-Will be some updates soon
+Will be some updates soon , like screenshoting , curl and more ...